bmorris3/dot/docs/dot/gettingstarted.rst

 The first thing we should do is check if our model can approximate the data.
-Here's a quick sanity check that our model is defined on the correct bounds, our errorbar scaling is appropriate, and the number of spots is a good guess:
+Here's a quick sanity check that our model is defined on the correct bounds, our errorbar scaling is appropriate, and the number of spots is a good guess, which we get from running `~pymc3.tuning.find_MAP` which finds the maximum a posteriori solution:

 .. code-block:: python